 Do you want to learn more about how we assessed each individual provider?
-You can read full reviews, as well as a longer explanation of our evaluation methodology in our comprehensive guide to antivirus software.
+You can read full reviews, as well as a longer explanation of our methodology in our comprehensive guide to antivirus software.

 To protect yourself even further, look no further than antivirus software, particularly since the real-time protection features accompanying modern programs specifically monitor against ransomware.
-The best programs that EXPERTE.com's evaluation found were Bitdefender, Kaspersky, Avast, Norton 360, and Trend Micro.
+The best programs in EXPERTE.com's evaluation were Bitdefender, Kaspersky, Avast, Norton 360, and Trend Micro.
 But don't take our word for it: You can check all of our reviews for yourself in our ranking of antivirus software.

 Typically, antivirus programs combine a number of different processes and tools to offer comprehensive protection against ransomware.
-Threats, often highly complex, are identified at multiple levels and blocked, with security gaps, such as missing patches, outdated software, or configuration errors recognized and rectified.
-Most antivirus suites also offer users the ability to add extra layers of security to specific files or folders.
+Threats, often highly complex, are identified at multiple levels and blocked, with security gaps, such as missing patches, outdated software, or configuration errors recognized and fixed.
+Most antivirus suites also offer the ability to add extra layers of security to specific files or folders.